UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/async-programming.md

 # Asynchronous Programming
 I will try and keep this section shorter than the previous one.
 Again, this section discusses an important part of the C#.NET language, especially if you wish to work with the Xamarin.Forms APIs.

-Let's begin with what this seciton is not about, and that is multithreaded programming, and for two reasons:
+Let's begin with what this section is not about, and that is multi-threaded programming, and for two reasons:

-1. Multithreaded programming is a whole topic in it's own right and beyond the scope of this course (shame as it's a personal favourite ;)
+1. Multi-threaded programming is a whole topic in it's own right and beyond the scope of this course (shame as it's a personal favorite ;)

-1. For practical purposes, the approch we are about to meet is in many ways an alternative approach to multi-threaded programming.
+1. For practical purposes, the approach we are about to meet is in many ways an alternative approach to multi-threaded programming.

 For those with a background in multi-threaded programming, this might raise some eyebrows.
 What about blocking hardware?
 Well, my own reaction was the same, but C# (like some others) shows us that there is another way, and that way (when it can be applied) is much easier and safer to program.

-> The underlying principle of asynchronous programming is that the slow devices (storage, network interfaces, timers) we often wait for are indepednent electronic devices, and so by their very nature, run in parallel to the CPU.
+> The underlying principle of asynchronous programming is that the slow devices (storage, network interfaces, timers) we often wait for are independent electronic devices, and so by their very nature, run in parallel to the CPU.
 The CPU does not need to stop and wait for such devices, it only needs to know when a device is ready.

-The issue we are addressing is the asynchronous nature of the comuter systems and human interaction.
+The issue we are addressing is the asynchronous nature of the computer systems and human interaction.

 Consider the user interface of a mobile device and it's touch screen.
 It responds to taps or other gestures _whenever the human operator feels inclined_.
-The comuter does not know when a user is going to tap the screen (human input is the epitomy of asynchronous input!).
+The computer does not know when a user is going to tap the screen (human input is the epitome of asynchronous input!).
 So modern devices are reactive, or _event driven_.

 - When a user touches a screen, this is detected by the operating system (via hardware mechanisms we don't concern ourselves with), and this in turn it generates an _event_.
     - An event is a record of something that happened together with some registered consequence (such as a method call, also known as an _event handler_)
-- Upon receipt, the event is added to a queue (the event queue) by the operting system
+- Upon receipt, the event is added to a queue (the event queue) by the operating system
-- Events are pulled off the queue in turn and their respecitve methods (event handlers) are called.
+- Events are pulled off the queue in turn and their respective methods (event handlers) are called.
-- Events are perform sequentially and allowed to complete, _they should be short lived_ and usualy performed in the order they are recieved.
+- Events are perform sequentially and allowed to complete, _they should be short lived_ and usually performed in the order they are received.
-    - Event handlers that are not short lived need to be broken down in to additinal events
+    - Event handlers that are not short lived need to be broken down in to additional events
     - As we shall see, this is super easy in C#
 - When there are no events in the event queue, the operating system can put the application into a waiting state (saving CPU cycles and hence battery).
     - Another touch event will "wake" the application again (again, handled by the operating system, so not your problem!)